Lizhenghe-Chen/Multi-Drones-Teleoperation-Interface-Systems/Assets/Scripts/private.md

-The files inside this folder will not be included in GitHub repository for protection purpouse.
+some of files inside this folder will not be included in GitHub repository for protection purpouse.